 There is a whole range of FlashSticks in German to choose from.
 There are food and drink notes, holiday notes, and intermediate-level notes.

 In our fully connected world, it still isn’t very easy to get German television programming in your home if you live abroad.
 If you’re looking for something really special to gift your special German language learner, consider a subscription to streaming television service Sling with the German language package.
 The German Mosaic add-on includes German public broadcaster Deutsche Welle’s DW Deutsch+ and popular pay-TV broadcaster ProSieben.Sat1 Welt.
 With a click of the television remote, your friend can be watching German-language programming without any worries of regional blackouts or availability.

 An audiobook can be a great way to learn.
 You can listen while doing something else, like driving or exercising, or you can listen while you read along to the text.
 But audiobooks aren’t all novels or fictional stories.
 There are instructional and informational audiobooks, too.

 Buy Audiobooks from Audible: German: Learn German for Beginners Including German Grammar, German Short Stories and 1000+ German Phrases,

 Learn German with Paul Noble.

-The best way to learn is when you don’t know you’re learning.
+The best way to learn is when you don’t know that you’re learning.
 That applies to language as much as it does to mathematics or anything else.
 You can spend hours with a puzzle book in German and you probably won’t even notice that you’re learning.
 Whether it’s a book of word searches, crossword puzzles, or a book of a variety of different games, a puzzle book’s a fun way to reinforce German skills.